Eaglercraft-Archive/Eaglercraftx-1.8.8-src/README.md

 To make a server for EaglercraftX 1.8 the recommended software to use is EaglercraftXBungee ("EaglerXBungee") which is included in this repository in the `gateway/EaglercraftXBungee` folder.
 This is a plugin designed to be used with BungeeCord to allow Eaglercraft players to join your BungeeCord server.
 It is assumed that the reader already knows what BungeeCord is and has a working server set up that is joinable via java edition.
 If you don't know what BungeeCord is, please research the topic yourself first before continuing.
 Waterfall and FlameCord have also been tested, but EaglerXBungee was natively compiled against BungeeCord.

+There is an experimental velocity plugin available in `gateway/EaglercraftXVelocity` but it is still in development and not recommended for public servers, so be sure to check for updates regularly if you use it.
+Configuration files are basically identical to EaglercraftXBungee so its safe to just directy copy in your old EaglercraftXBungee config files to the `plugins/eaglerxvelocity` folder and they should work with a minimal number of edits if you are migrating your network from BungeeCord to Velocity.

 ### Installation

 Obtain the latest version of the EaglerXBungee JAR file (it can be downloaded in the client from the "Multiplayer" screen) and place it in the "plugins" folder of your BungeeCord server.
 It's recommended to only join native Minecraft 1.8 servers through an EaglerXBungee server but plugins like ProtocolSupport have allowed some people to join newer servers too.